TF2Stadium/Helen/README.md

 **Each pull request must pass all existing tests (go test ./...) and include new appropriate tests.**

-The pull request shoul be squashed (no more than 1 temporary commit per 100 loc, more info here: http://eli.thegreenplace.net/2014/02/19/squashing-github-pull-requests-into-a-single-commit)
+The pull request should be squashed (no more than 1 temporary commit per 100 loc, more info here: http://eli.thegreenplace.net/2014/02/19/squashing-github-pull-requests-into-a-single-commit)

 Submitted code has to be formatted with `go fmt`.